triplee12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - chown -> chaange owner of a file to another owner
 - touch -> create an empty file
 - chmod u+x -> add execute permission to owner of file(s)
-- chmod ug=x o=r -> add execute permission to the owner and the group owner and read permission to other users
+- chmod 754 -> add execute permission to the owner and the group owner and read permission to other users
+- chmod 555 -> add execute permission to everybody